Irish Republican Army (1922–1969): Civil War

 The IRA had been expanded hugely in 1922, from perhaps 15,000 men before the truce with the British in July 1921, to over 72,000 by November 1922.
 Veterans of the War of Independence derisively termed the new recruits "truceileers".
-These were to divide in broadly the same ratio as the veterans; however, most of them did not take part in the Civil War.
+These were to divide in broadly the same ratio as the veterans; however, most of them did not take part in the Irish Civil War.
 At the beginning of the Civil War, the Free State had about 8,000 fighters, mostly pro-Treaty IRA volunteers.
 The anti-Treaty side could muster about 15,000 men but it could not arm them all.
 At the start of the war, they had just under 7,000 rifles, a few machine guns and a handful of armoured cars taken from British garrisons (who were under orders not to fire on IRA units) as they evacuated the country.
 The remainder of anti-Treaty IRA arms were shotguns (3,000 of which were confiscated after the Civil War) and other civilian weapons.

 Public support for the Treaty settlement and the new Irish Free State was reflected in the victory of the pro-Treaty side in general elections in 1922 and 1923.
 Anti-Treaty forces controversially seized a number of public buildings in Dublin in April 1922, most notably the Four Courts.
 Eventually, after two months and under British pressure, Michael Collins decided to remove them by force.
 Pro-Treaty forces bombarded the building, which surrendered after two days.
 Confused fighting raged for another five days, with anti-Treaty elements of the IRA's Dublin Brigade, under Oscar Traynor, occupying O'Connell Street until they were dislodged by artillery fire.

 In July 1922, the anti-Treaty IRA units held most of the south and west of Ireland.
 However, the Republicans, under a new chief of staff, Liam Lynch, soon lost most of the territory they initially controlled.
 While the anti-Treaty side had a numerical advantage at the very start of the war, they were soon both outnumbered and outgunned.
 The Free State's National Army was quickly expanded to over 38,000 by the end of 1922 and to 55,000 men and 3,000 officers by the end of the war; one of its sources of recruits was Irish ex-servicemen from the British Army.
 Additionally, the British met its requests for arms, ammunition, armoured cars, artillery and aeroplanes.
 By August 1922, the Free State had re-taken all the major towns and territory held by republicans.
 The Free State's best troops were the Dublin Guard: a unit composed of former IRA men, mostly from the Dublin Brigade's active service unit who were to the forefront in the Free State's offensive of July–August 1922.
 They sided with the Free State primarily out of personal loyalty to Collins.